Mimosa scabrella

 Mimosa scabrella is a tree in the family Fabaceae.
 It is very fast-growing and it can reach a height of 15 m tall in only 3 years.
 Its trunk is about 0.1–0.5 m in diameter.
 It has yellow flowers.

 Biology

 Mimosa scabrella (Bracatinga) is a tree in the subfamily Mimosoideae of the family Fabaceae.
 It is a cross-pollinating, mostly tetraploid plant with 52 chromosomes.

 Mimosa scabrella is native to the southern region of Brazil.
 There it grows naturally in associations called “Bracatingais”.
 The Cerrado zone is a centre of biodiversity of Mimosa, where about one quarter of all Mimosa species are found.
-However M. scabrella evolved to grow in colder humid weather south from this region, in a sub-type of Atlantic Forest, called "mixed ombrophilous forest" (also known as Araucaria moist forests).
+However M. scabrella evolved to grow in colder humid climate south from this region, in a sub-type of Atlantic Forest, called "mixed ombrophilous forest" (also known as Araucaria moist forests).

 It is one of the fastest growing trees in the world.
 Within 14 months Mimosa scabrella grows up to 5 m, in 2 years it reaches 8-9 m, and in 3 years it can grow to a height of 15 m.